-In accordance with the professional standards and guidance relating to accounting for investments and real estate ventures, we account for our unconsolidated investments in LLCs/LPs which we do not control using the equity method of accounting.
+In accordance with accounting principles generally accepted in the United States of America (U.S. GAAP) and guidance relating to accounting for investments and real estate ventures, we account for our unconsolidated investments in LLCs/LPs which we do not control using the equity method.
 The third-party members in these investments have equal voting rights with regards to issues such as, but not limited to: (i) divestiture of property; (ii) annual budget approval, and; (iii) financing commitments.
 These investments, which represent 33% to 95% non-controlling ownership interests, are recorded initially at our cost and subsequently adjusted for our net equity in the net income, cash contributions to, and distributions from, the investments.
 Pursuant to certain agreements, allocations of sales proceeds and profits and losses of some of the LLC investments may be allocated disproportionately as compared to ownership interests after specified preferred return rate thresholds have been satisfied.

-In the Consolidated Statements of Cash Flows, distributions and equity in net income are presented net as cash flows from operating activities.
-Cumulative distributions received exceeding cumulative equity in earnings represent returns of investments and are classified as cash flows from investing activities in the Consolidated Statements of Cash Flows.
+In the Condensed Consolidated Statements of Cash Flows, distributions and equity in net income are presented net as cash flows from operating activities.
+Cumulative distributions received exceeding cumulative equity in earnings represent returns of investments and are classified as cash flows from investing activities in the Condensed Consolidated Statements of Cash Flows.

-At December 31, 2017, we have non-controlling equity investments or commitments in four jointly-owned LLCs/LPs which own MOBs.
-We accounted for these LLCs/LPs on an unconsolidated basis pursuant to the equity method since they are not variable interest entities and we do not have a controlling voting interest.
-The majority of these LLCs are joint-ventures between us and non-related parties that manage and hold minority ownership interests in the entities.
+At December 31, 2018, we have non-controlling equity investments or commitments in four jointly-owned LLCs/LPs which own MOBs.
+As of December 31, 2018, we accounted for these LLCs/LPs on an unconsolidated basis pursuant to the equity method since they are not variable interest entities and we do not have a controlling voting interest.
+The majority of these entities are joint-ventures between us and non-related parties that hold minority ownership interests in the entities.
 Each entity is generally self-sustained from a cash flow perspective and generates sufficient cash flow to meet its operating cash flow requirements and service the third-party debt (if applicable) that is non-recourse to us.
 Although there is typically no ongoing financial support required from us to these entities since they are cash-flow sufficient, we may, from time to time, provide funding for certain purposes such as, but not limited to, significant capital expenditures, leasehold improvements and debt financing.
 Although we are not obligated to do so, if approved by us at our sole discretion, additional cash fundings are typically advanced as equity or member loans.
 These entities maintain property insurance on the properties.